akalikin/zipf_vsauce/README.md

 Total number of words:
 2774

-TOP-50 Words (not accounted for equal frequencis):
+TOP-50 Words (not accounted for equal frequencies):

 1. the - 141
 2. of - 101